Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Introduction

-In this work, we theoretically study the RKKY interaction between two parallel impurity spin chains on the surface of a 3D TI driven out of equilibrium by CP(circularly polarized) light irradiation.
-We focus on the high-frequency, off-resonant regime and first obtain the effective Hamiltonian based on the high-frequency expansion method~\cite{Vanvleck2,bukov}.
+In this work, we theoretically study the RKKY interaction between two parallel impurity spin chains on the surface of a 3D TI driven out of equilibrium by CP (circularly polarized) light irradiation.
+We focus on the high-frequency, off-resonant regime and first obtain the static effective Hamiltonian based on the high-frequency expansion method~\cite{Vanvleck2,bukov}.
 The spin susceptibility tensor of the irradiated TI surface states is then derived analytically, which allows the indirect exchange interaction between the impurity spins mediated by the irradiated TI surface to be obtained.

 Approximate analytical results of this exchange interaction energy provide the period and decay rate of the exchange interaction, which can be compared with the corresponding equilibrium results.
-Our numerical and analytical results reveal that both the period and the magnitude of the non-equilibrium RKKY oscillations are considerably modified by the driving field, steming from light-induced effects on the electronic band structure and spin texture near the TI Fermi surface.
-Our discussion sheds light on the complex interplay between light-induced electronic perturbations and the RKKY interaction, and paves way for further research into the magnetic properties in topological insulator systems under the influence of external driving fields.
+Our numerical and analytical results reveal that both the period and the magnitude of the non-equilibrium RKKY oscillations are considerably modified by the driving field, stemming from light-induced effects on the electronic band structure and spin texture near the TI Fermi surface.
+Our discussion sheds light on the complex interplay between light-induced electronic perturbations and the RKKY interaction, and paves the way for further research into the magnetic properties in topological insulator systems under the influence of external driving fields.